 Lt Col Brooks’ Memorandum 8th July 1940.
 ‘Let every civilian see that we at any rate are undaunted and have no doubts as to the ultimate result.
 Don’t for God’s sake let us play Goebbels game for him.
 Please pass in turn under cover, last named to return to me’

 After Dunkirk, the priority was the defence of the United Kingdom from the expected invasion and so, despite their recent trauma, there was urgent pressure for the Regiment to re-form.
-In mid-June 1940 the men were concentrated away from the invasion front line at Worksop in Nottinghamshire.
-They moved to Salford on 28th June 1940 and then to Castor, Peterborough in October 1940 where they were re-equipped.
+In mid-June 1940 the men were concentrated away from the invasion front line to join Northern Command at Worksop in Nottinghamshire.
+They moved to Sleaford, Lincolnshire on 28th June 1940 and then to Castor, Peterborough in October 1940 where they were re-equipped.

 There is a reference in ‘Grand Party‘ to a Concert given at the Empire Theatre, Peterborough on 24th November 1940 by the men of the Regiment.
 The original Empire Theatre was damaged by fire in the 1950’s and has now been replaced by the ‘New Theatre’ building on the Broadway, Peterborough.

 Some of the (all male) cast Regimental Concert Party, Peterborough Empire Theatre, November 1940.
 From Grand Party.

 In December 1940, the 140th Regiment moved to re-join Southern command (5th Corps) and was based in Bournemouth under the command of Lt.
 Colonel Graham Brooks.
 By this time the Regiment was equipped with 25-pounder Field guns, a derivative of the original 18-pounder weapon from their 1940 campaign.